henderjon/fred/README.md

 `$ make install`

 By default `fred` uses a tmp file as scratch space.
 This reduces the memory footprint.
-If it's more desireable to keep all the scratch space in memory, build `fred` in memory mode:

-`$ FREDMODE=memory make install`
+If it's more desireable to keep all the scratch space in memory, build `fred` in memory mode: `$ FREDMODE=memory make install`

-To enable simple readline support:
+To enable simple readline support: `$ FREDMODE=readline make install`

-`$ FREDMODE=readline make install`
+To use both: `$ FREDMODE="readline memory" make install`

 ## Future Ideas